mallgroup/mpapi-client-php/doc/BRANDS.md

 ### Available methods:
 **GET**
-This service have only one method, this method provides list of brands.
+This service has only one method, this method provides list of brands.
 ```
 <?php
 ...